Nima389/ncrypt/README.md

 # 🔒 ncrypt

-**ncrypt** is a high-performance, secure, and lightweight Node.js library designed for binary file encryption, compression, and serialization.
+**ncrypt** is a high-performance, secure and open-source Node.js library designed for binary file encryption, compression, and serialization.
 By combining the speed of **MessagePack** serialization, flexible compression algorithms, and authenticated **AES-256-GCM** encryption, `ncrypt` provides a robust, tamper-proof solution for handling custom `.ncrypt` file structures.

 ---